 Lithium ion battery.
 The Rogue 970 uses a rechargeable lithium ion battery that gives you a run time of up to two hours.
 Once the battery levels run low, the robot vacuum will automatically go back to its dock to recharge.
 Charging time takes up to three hours.

 What you would like about the Rogue 970

 The Rogue 970 packs in a lot of awesome technologies, such as laser mapping, dirt detect, voice control, and Wi-Fi connectivity.

 Not only that, the little things, such as having a two-hour runtime, auto recharging and Tri-Clean system, would really remind you of more expensive robot vacuums like the Neato Botvac D3, the D5 Connected, the Botvac 85, and the Botvac Connected.

-These Neato robot vacuums sell anywhere from $400 or higher.
-The Rogue 970 has a very wallet-friendly price of $299.99 (check here for the latest price).
+These Neato robot vacuums sell at an expensive price.
+The Rogue 970 has a very wallet-friendly price (check here for the latest price).

 What could be better